 Champex is a pretty lakeside village, a peaceful oasis and great place to spend an afternoon on a terrace overlooking the lake.
 Your luggage be waiting at our 3-star village hotel.

-la Forclaz – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone valley.
+Trient/la Forclaz – The next stage on the TMB takes us through woods and farms with sweeping views of the Rhone valley.
 The Bovine route includes a great stop at an alpine farm.

 Weather permitting, a more rigorous possibility leads to the Fenetre d’Arpette with famous views to the Trient glacier, a popular variant on the traditional TMB route.
 Hard work, but worth it.
-We’ll stay in the popular hiker’s inn at Col Forclaz.
+We’ll stay in the popular hiker’s inn at either Col Forclaz or nearby Trient.

 Chamonix – The final hike on our Mont Blanc tour leads us through woods and meadows to the Balme pass on the border with France.